Airbus Helicopters VSR700: Design and development

 Developed by Airbus, the VSR700 is based on the Cabri G2 light helicopter, developed and produced by Hélicoptères Guimbal.
 Airbus was awarded a contract by the French Navy toward the end of 2017.
-With a maximum take-off weight around 700 kg, it is a larger aircraft than the Austrian Camcopter S-100 which the French Navy has trialled before.
+With a maximum take-off weight around 700 kg, it is a larger aircraft than the Austrian Camcopter S-100 which the French Navy has been operating since 2012.

 The drone is designed to eventually deploy from Mistral-class amphibious assault ship, as well as from frigates.

 The prototype VSR700 performed its first flight at a drone test centre near Aix-en-Provence, France, on 8 November 2019.
 In 2025 it was indicated that the French Navy planned to order the system for integration on the French Navy's major surface combatants starting in 2027-28.
 Initially six systems are to be delivered to the navy.

 The proposed anti-submarine warfare version of the drone is equipped with a surface-search radar, 4 Thales Sonoflash sonobuoys and Manned-Unmanned Teaming capability with the NH90 NFH.